vidjil/vidjil/doc/server.md

 The vidjil Docker environment is managed by `docker-compose`, who launches the following services:

+From `vidjil/client`

+  - `nginx` The web server, containing the client web application

+From `vidjil/server`

   - `mysql` The database
   - `uwsgi` The Web2py backend server
-  - `nginx` The web server, containing the client web application
   - `workers` The Web2py Scheduler workers in charge of executing vidjil users' samples

   - `fuse` The XmlRPCServer that handles queries for comparing samples